-I’ve said good-bye to four cats, and I’ll never ever forget two of them.
-Fluffy and Zoey touched my heart deeply, and I expect I’ll see them in Heaven someday!
-I believe we’ll be reunited with our kindred spirits after we die — and our beloved cats are kindred spirits.
+It’s funny how different cats affect us in different ways, isn’t it?
+Some are just closer to us than others.
+Some are kindred spirits.
+They touch our hearts deeper and affect our homes more powerfully than other animals.
+Sometimes even more than family and friends!
+I’ve said good-bye to four cats, and I’ll never forget two of them.
+Fluffy and Zoey touched my heart deeply, and I expect I’ll see them when I pass.
+I don’t know what form they’ll be in, but we’ll recognize each other.
+We’ll be reunited with our beloved cats after we die because we are kindred spirits.

 I know it’s not easy to lose your cat, and I’m sorry for your loss.
 Know that you aren’t alone, and that you will feel better some day.
 You won’t forget your beloved cat, but you will start to remember with peace and love.
 You never fully “get over death”…you just learn how to live with the wispy shadows of loss.

 Accepting the Death of Your Beloved Cat

 Your home isn’t the same.
 You may still have cat toys, food, and bedding all over the place.
 And even if all your cat’s stuff is put away, you still see and feel your cat around corners, on chairs, and in your room at night.

 You have memories, both good and bad.
 You may even be dealing with feelings of guilt and regret over your cat’s death.
 If you live with other people, they too may be struggling to accept your cat’s death.
 If you live alone, you may feel lonelier and sadder than you’ve ever felt.
 You may also feel surprised or even shocked at how sad you are that your cat died…and how grieved you are when you think of the future.

 Know that your grief is normal, and even healthy